-In this chapter, we are going to cover some basic troubleshooting techniques, common DNSSEC symptoms, and their solutions and causes.
+In this chapter, we are going to cover some basic troubleshooting techniques, common DNSSEC symptoms, and their causes and solutions.
 This is not a comprehensive "how to troubleshoot any DNS or DNSSEC problem" guide, because that in and of itself could easily be an entire book.